perladvent/perldotcom/content/article/_pub_2012_08_embrace-the-reluctant-perl-programmer.md

 {
+   "categories" : "Community",
-   "tags" : [],
+   "slug" : "/pub/2012/08/embrace-the-reluctant-perl-programmer",
    "date" : "2012-08-27T06:00:01-08:00",
-   "slug" : "/pub/2012/08/embrace-the-reluctant-perl-programmer",
-   "draft" : null,
+   "title" : "Embrace the Reluctant Perl Programmer", "tags" : [],
    "authors" : [
       "chromatic"
    ],
    "image" : null,
-   "title" : "Embrace the Reluctant Perl Programmer", "thumbnail" : null,
-   "categories" : "Community",
    "description" : "editor's note: an earlier version of this article appeared at The Reluctant Perl Programmer.
-Per the suggestion of Ask BjÃ¸rn Hansen, this revision appears on Perl.com.
+Per the suggestion of Ask Bjørn Hansen, this revision appears on Perl.com.
 Who We Are We all love Perl for different reasons.
-Some of us are..."
+Some of us are...", "draft" : null,
+   "thumbnail" : null
 }